 Now, decades later and businesses across the world have slowly been adopting the Mondragon model.
 There’s a killer brewing company in Austin Texas.

-And a polytechnic school in a different Austin—one of Chicago’s poorest suburbs—which is entirely modeled after Mondragon.
+And a polytechnic school in a different Austin—one of Chicago’s poorest neighbourhoods—which is entirely modeled after Mondragon.

 Education and cooperative manufacturing

-Dan Swinney, founder of the Austin College and Career Academy, explains the key elements to reviving the manufacturing industry are:
+Dan Swinney, founder of the polytechnic school (which is now part of the Austin College and Career Academy) explains the key elements to reviving the manufacturing industry are:

 - A cooperative approach to business structures;